-- Know your tractor, it implements and how they work: - Read the manufacturer's instruction and operator's manual; get familiar with the content before operating the equipment.
+Know your tractor, its implements and how they work:

+Read the manufacturer's instructions and operator's manuals; get familiar with the contents before operating any of the equipment.
 Pay extra attention to the sections on care and maintenance so that the equipment can be maintained in good repair.
-That way, it will be ready for use when the time is right to use it. - Use ROPS and seat belt whenever and wherever applicable: - If your tractor has a foldable ROPS, fold it down only when absolutely necessary.
+That way, it will be ready for use when the time is right to use it.

+Use ROPS and seat belt whenever and wherever applicable:

+If your tractor has a foldable ROPS, fold it down only when absolutely necessary.
 Fold it out and lock again as soon as possible.
 In other words, don't fold it down when it isn't necessary.
 When the ROPS is folded down, don't use the seatbelt.
-As we have discussed at different times, most tractor fatalities are caused by overturns; thus the reason for no seatbelt when the ROPS is not in use. - Be familiar with the terrain and work areawalk the area first to be sure that it is safe:
+As we have discussed at different times, most tractor fatalities are caused by overturns, thus the reason for no seatbelt when the ROPS is not in use.

+• Be familiar with the terrain and work area - walk the area first to be sure that it is safe:

-Use special caution on slopes, slow down for all turns, and stay off highways whenever possible. - Do not ever be in a hurry or take chances: Always think safety first, then take your time and do it right. - Keep your hitches low and always on the drawbar:
+Use special caution on slopes.
+Slow down for all turns, and stay off the highways whenever possible.

+- Never be in a hurry or take chances: - Always think safety first then take your time and do it right. - Keep your hitches low and always on the drawbar: